Bereavement Support from Southcoast Health VNA Supportive Care Center

 Open groups intended for those at any point in the grief process.
 Adult groups meet monthly to give family members and friends the opportunity to learn more about the grief experience and to meet others who are grieving.
-Groups include a Widow and Widower Grief Support Group and General Loss Grief Support Group and are open to anyone in the community.
+Groups include Widow and Widower Grief Support Groups and General Loss Grief Support Groups and are open to anyone in the community.

 Grieving During the Holidays Workshops

-This is a bereavement day camp experience offered at no cost for children ages six to 15.
-This program is held annually in July.
+This is a bereavement day program experience offered at no cost for children ages six to 15.

 Annual Remembrance Service

-Southcoast VNA hosts an annual service to remember, reflect and move forward with hope.
-Held each November, this service offers the community the opportunity to honor and celebrate loved ones who have died.
-Join us on November 8, 2018, 7:00 p.m. at St. Julie Billiart Church in North Dartmouth, MA.
-Click here for more information
+Southcoast Health VNA Supportive Care Center hosts an annual service to remember, reflect and move forward with hope.
+Held annually, this service offers the community the opportunity to honor and celebrate loved ones who have died.

 Bereavement Services for Families of Hospice Patients